 One potential source of this issue is prejudiced hypotheses made when designing AI models, or algorithmic bias.
 Psychologists claim there’re about 180 cognitive biases, some of which may find their way into hypotheses and influence how AI algorithms are designed.

 An example of algorithmic AI bias could be assuming that a model would automatically be less biased when not given access to protected classes, say, race.
 In reality, removing the protected classes from the analysis doesn’t erase racial bias from AI algorithms.
-The model could still produce prejudiced results relying on related non-protected factors, for example, geographic data — the phenomenon known as proxy discrimination
+The model could still produce prejudiced results relying on related non-protected factors, for example, geographic data — the phenomenon known as proxy discrimination.

 Another common reason for replicating AI bias is the low quality of data on which AI models are trained.
 The training data may incorporate human decisions or echo societal or historical inequities.

 For instance, if an employer uses an AI-based recruiting tool trained on historical employee data in a predominantly male industry, chances are AI would replicate gender bias.